The Query Builder is a visual queries editor. You can invoke it from the Data Source Wizard.

-To join separate tables and/or views, connect their corresponding columns (key fields) using drag and drop.
-The connected columns must have identical data types.
+The Query Builder allows you to join tables and/or views.
+Use drag and drop to connect corresponding columns (key fields).
+The connected columns should have identical data types.

-Clicking the data relation will display the corresponding properties that define the join type (Inner or Left Outer) and applied logical operator.
+Click the data relation to display the Relation Properties section.
+Properties in this section define the join type (Inner or Left Outer) and applied logical operator.

-A left outer join returns all the values from an inner join along with all values in the "left" table that do not match to the "right" table, including rows with NULL (empty) values in the key field.
+A left outer join returns all the values from an inner join along with all values in the "left" table that do not match to the "right" table and includes rows with NULL (empty) values in the key field.

-Clicking the Query Builder surface will display the query options.
+Expand the Query Properties section to display the query options.

 Runs the Filter Editor where you can specify filter conditions for grouped and aggregated data.
-If data is not grouped, this option is disabled.
+This option is enabled only for grouped data.

 Select All (*)

-Specifies whether or not the query result set should include all columns from the selected tables and/or views, regardless of their individual settings.
+Specifies whether to include all columns from the selected tables and/or views to the query result set, regardless of their individual settings.

 Specifies the number of first records to include to the query result set.
-The default value is 0 and indicates that the query result set should contain all records that meet all other filter conditions.
+The default value is 0 and indicates that the query result set contains all records that meet all other filter conditions.

-Specifies the number of records to skip before data is retrieved.
-This option is available only if data is sorted.
+Specifies the number of records to skip before the report engine retrieves data.
+This option is available only for sorted data.

-Clicking a data column of a selected table or view will display the data column options.
+Select a table or view and click a data column to display the data column options.

-Indicates the column name by which it is referred to in the database.
+Indicates the column name which the Query Builder obtains from the database.